FranJarma/api-december-labs/README.md

 | :-------- | :------- | :-------------------------------- |
 | `userGuid`      | `string` | **Required**.
 Request user guid |

-There is a file called December Labs.postman_collection in the repository with a Postman collection with both endpoints.
+There is a file called December Labs.postman_collection in the repository with a Postman collection with all endpoints.

 ### Query Dockerized DB